2021 Copa Federación de España

 The 2021 Copa Federación de España was the 29th edition of the Copa Federación de España, also known as Copa RFEF, a knockout competition for Spanish football clubs.

 The competition began in August with the first games of the regional stages and ended in November with the final of the national tournament.
-As part of the new competition format started in 2019, the four semifinalists qualified to the Copa del Rey first round.
+As part of the new competition format started in 2019, the four semifinalists qualified for the Copa del Rey first round.

 Regional tournaments

 Andalusia tournament

 The Royal Andalusian Football Federation (RFAF) decided to create the 'Copa RFAF' in 2020.
 The finalists of this competition were selected as the Andalusian representatives in the Copa Federación national phase.
-The tournament started August 22nd.
+The tournament started on August 22.

 Aragon tournament

 Eight teams joined the tournament: Barbastro (5), Belchite 97 (5), Binéfar (5), Borja (5), Calamocha (5), Cuarte (5), Ejea (4) and Utebo (5).
 The group phase started 11 August.